20 Implementing complex agents

-Remember the conceptual model for this tier, as we defined back at the beginning.
+Remember the conceptual model for this tier we defined at the beginning.

 Pond Trade conceptual model at start (second tier)